-Assessment Tasks are to be submitted during the relevant class period on the due date.
-If a teacher is absent on the day an assessment task is due, students will be expected to submit their work either by arrangement with the teacher beforehand or via the Assistant Principal or Curriculum Coordinator.
+Assessment tasks are to be submitted during the relevant class period on the due date.
+If a teacher is absent on the day an assessment task is due, students will be expected to submit their work either by arrangement with the teacher beforehand or the Curriculum Coordinator.
 Assessment tasks are not to be given to clerical staff or to relief or visiting teachers.
 If a student is on an excursion on the day an assessment task is due; it is the student's responsibility to make arrangements for the task to be submitted on time, or prior to the due date.